-This page is designed to give you more information about the Cavalier King Charles Spaniel.
+This page is designed to give you helpful Cavalier King Charles Spaniel information.
 This information is based on years of experience with the breed, along with countless hours of study.
-If you have further questions about the Cavalier, please email us at email@example.com.
+If you have further questions about our Cavalier King Charles Spaniel puppies for sale, please email us at firstname.lastname@example.org.

-- Miss Mostyn Walker’s dog “Ann’s Son” was the first official Cavalier King Charles and in Crufts the club drew the standard using “Ann’s Son” and the paintings of old to create the standard breed.
-It wasn’t until 1945 the Kennel Club (British) recognized it as it’s own breed.
+- The history of the Cavalier King Charles Spaniel continues with Miss Mostyn Walker’s dog “Ann’s Son,” which was the first official Cavalier King Charles; in Crufts the club drew the standard using “Ann’s Son” and the paintings of old to create the standard breed.
+It wasn’t until 1945 the Kennel Club (British) recognized it as its own breed.
 The breed suffered tremendous setbacks as a result of WWII.
 Only 6 Cavalier Kings Charles Spaniels survived the war because of food shortages and all Cavaliers today come from the same 6 Cavaliers.

 - The Cavalier King Charles Spaniel is ranked as the 18th most popular pure-breed in the US.

-The hallmark of this breed is it’s exceptional loving and gentle temperament.
+The temperament of a Cavalier King Charles Spaniel is one of its hallmarks: This breed is known for being exceptionally loving and gentle.
 Unlike many other small breeds that are very vocal and aggressive, the Cavalier is loving, kind, gentle and loyal.

 They are very social and able to handle new people and new environments.
 They do well in small apartments and do not need a lot of exercise.
 They love to be lap dogs and will follow their owners around from room to room.